7 days/ 6 nights

 Today we have the pleasure of experiencing the most prestigious flower show in the world at the RHS Chelsea Flower Show which has been held annually since 1913, apart from gaps during the two World Wars, in the grounds of Chelsea Hospital.
 Closely associated with the Royal family, the opening of the show is attended each year by one of the Royals.
 We get to behold the array of contrasting award-winning feature gardens, learn new gardening tips and admire the magnificent flower displays in the Grand Pavilion.
 With so many inventive ideas and beautiful sights to enjoy, this truly is a dream come true for anyone who loves flowers and gardening.
 Tonight, we enjoy a farewell dinner together at our hotel.

-Accommodation: Hotel (or similar), London – dinner included.
+Accommodation: Petersham Hotel (or similar), London - dinner included.

 Highlights: The prestigious RHS Chelsea Flower Show.

-Our final day begins with a visit Ham House, one of Europe's greatest 17th century houses where we can discover an outstanding collection of furniture and textiles and explore the famous cherry garden and orangery.
-Then a fitting end to our journey of England's gardens we head for one of England's most famous gardens, renowned throughout the world, the Royal Botanic Gardens, Kew.
+Our final day begins with a journey to one of England's most famous gardens, renowned throughout the world, the Royal Botanic Gardens, Kew.
 Home to over 300 acres of beautiful landscape and an outstanding collection of plants these "must-see" gardens receive UNESCO World Heritage status.
 Highlights include the Treetop walkway, the Water Lily House and The Princess of Wales Conservatory dedicated to Lady Diana.
 Our tour ends this evening in central London.

 Small group tours: Chelsea Flower Show tour